QiufangMa/ICON-problem-statement/draft-nair-icon-problem-statement.md

 # Problem Space

-The deployment of autonomous agents within production network environments highlights a growing structural mismatch between machine- speed execution and human-speed oversight.
+The deployment of autonomous agents within production network environments highlights a growing structural mismatch between machine-speed execution and human-speed oversight.
 This gap manifests in several distinct problem areas:

 ## Lack of Protocol-Level Universality